trackinghippo-io/gtm-unique-event-id-variable/README.md

 Example: `1699660800000-123456`

 ### Storage
-- Uses browser `localStorage`
+- Uses GTM `dataLayer`
-- Persists across browser sessions
+- Only persists for the current page load
+- Resets on each new page load
-- Cleared when user clears browser data
+- No browser storage required
-- Domain-specific (not shared across domains)

 ### Permissions
 The template requires the following GTM permissions:
-- **Access Local Storage**: To read/write the unique ID
 - **Access Globals**: To access and modify the dataLayer
-- **Read Data Layer**: To read the `gtm` object
+- **Read Data Layer**: To read the `gtm.uniqueEventId` value

 ## Privacy Considerations

-- The unique ID is generated and stored entirely in the user's browser
+- The unique ID is generated and stored only in the GTM dataLayer for the current page load
 - No data is sent to external servers by this template
-- The ID is domain-specific and not shared across websites
+- The ID does not persist across page loads or sessions
-- Users can clear the ID by clearing their browser's localStorage
+- No browser storage is used
-- Consider your local privacy laws (GDPR, CCPA, etc.) when using persistent identifiers
+- Consider your local privacy laws (GDPR, CCPA, etc.) when using tracking identifiers

 ## Browser Compatibility

 This template works in all browsers that support:
-- localStorage (all modern browsers)
-- Google Tag Manager
+- Google Tag Manager (all modern browsers)

 ## Troubleshooting

-### ID keeps changing on each page load
+### ID is the same across multiple page loads
-- Check that localStorage is not disabled in the browser
-- Verify the storage key is consistent across your configuration
-- Check browser console for any localStorage errors
+- This is expected behavior - each page load should generate a new unique ID
+- If the ID is persisting, check if you have caching or single-page application logic that's preventing a full page reload

 ### gtm.uniqueEventId is undefined
 - Ensure "Set gtm.uniqueEventId property" is checked in the variable configuration
 - Verify the variable fires before you try to access the value
 - Check that the dataLayer is available

-### ID not persisting across sessions
-- Verify localStorage is enabled in the user's browser
-- Check that the user isn't in private/incognito mode (localStorage may not persist)
-- Ensure browser cookies/data aren't being automatically cleared
+### ID is different for each event on the same page
+- The ID should be consistent within a single page load
+- Ensure you're using the same variable reference
+- Check if the variable is being called multiple times correctly

 ## Contributing